May the male line in your family clan continue and flourish (pictorial allusion)

 The group of pictures displayed here have the same good wish as in pun pictures ‘May the male line in your family clan continue and flourish’, and yet they are academically different.
 The pictures here are ‘pictorial allusion’, rather than pun rebus pictures because they use pure pictorial descriptions to allude to a classic literary saying.
 There is no butterfly 蝶 in the images and therefore there is no pun for dié 瓞.

-Fig 3: porcelain jar with lid with underglaze blue decoration, Ming dynasty (1368 – 1644), courtesy of the Capital Museum, Beijing
+Fig 3: porcelain lidded jar with underglaze blue decoration, Ming dynasty (1368-1644), courtesy of the Capital Museum, Beijing

 Fig 4: porcelain dish with underglaze blue decoration, Yongzheng period (1722-35), Qing dynasty, courtesy of Tianjin Art Museum